 Data processing without a pre-defined purpose is not allowed; therefore, prior to commencement of data processing, the purpose of the data processing must be evaluated and specified.
-A credit institution may have multiple purposes, e.g. employment, provision of services to clients, or ensuring the security of the credit institution.
-Furthermore, purposes may include sub-purposes necessary to enable the achievement of the main purpose; for example, servicing of clients requires administration of payment for services, AML/CFT compliance, collection of late payments.
+A credit institution may have multiple purposes, e.g. employment, provision of services to customer, or ensuring the security of the credit institution.
+Furthermore, purposes may include sub-purposes necessary to enable the achievement of the main purpose; for example, servicing of customers requires administration of payment for services, compliance with the AML/CFT Law, collection of late payments.

-Moreover, the justification of purposes must be re-evaluated at certain intervals, to identify cases where a purpose has been fulfilled and to avoid cases where changes to certain circumstances have obviated the relevant purpose (e.g. regulatory amendments, changes in client behaviour, changes to the external circumstances that had required the relevant purpose).
+Moreover, the justification of purposes must be re-evaluated at certain intervals, to identify cases where a purpose has been fulfilled and to avoid cases where changes to certain circumstances have obviated the relevant purpose (e.g. regulatory amendments, changes in customer behaviour, changes to the external circumstances that had required the relevant purpose).